Living in Hong Kong and want some practical tips to make your life easier? We are here to help.

 You don’t have to put up with the massive price hikes that your creature comforts come with.
 If you’re prepared to wait for shipping, shopping on the world-renowned Selfridges site is ideal for Hong Kongers.

 Did you know that you can pay an annual membership for Selfridges and get free delivery?
 You’ll pay around $420 a year, but when you look at shipping costs, you’ll save that after just a couple of orders.
-What can you get from Selfridges?
-Anything from:

-Have you been into the 100 Yen shops in Japan, dollar stores in the USA, or pound shops in the UK?
+Have you been to the 100 Yen shops in Japan, dollar stores in the USA, or pound shops in the UK?
 The bargains are amazing, and Miniso is a brand that works to emulate those business models.

 Miniso was founded back in 2012 by a pair of friends from China and Japan.
 They aim to bring low-priced, well-designed products to market fast and keep pace with consumer trends.

 Don’t see anything you like or need?
 There are no problems because the store gets new ranges delivered every week and there’ll be a whole new shop floor every two weeks.
-Honestly, shopping here is like finding a pirate’s cave full of goodies that magically keeps refilling.

 For the low down on our favorite products that’ll make your life in Hong Kong that much better, head on over to our complete article in Miniso in Hong Kong, including our recommended buys.